Ansari-Muskan01/SQL/Intro.md

 ## 2. What is a Database?

 **Definition:**
-A database is an organized collection of related data that can be stored, accessed, managed, and retrieved efficiently.
+A database is a place where related data is stored and organized so that it can be easily accessed and managed.

 **In Simple Words:**
 A database is a place where we store and organize data so that we can easily access and manage it.